-- from Kurdistan because they could not obtain residency cards or because they considered it too complicated to acquire residency. - 2.5.45 A report from IRIN dated 16 July 2014, indicated that in early July up to 3,000 Shia Turkmen had been relocated from the poorly supported IDP camp of Khazair, in Ninewa governorate, to a transit site close to Erbil in KRI (Baharka camp a former agricultural site, which again had sub-standard living conditions) to wait on flights from Erbil International airport to southern Iraq.
+- 9.2.26 A survey paper from Premiere Urgence- Aide Medicale Internationale (PU-AMI), based on field research of IDP communities in Baghdad and Najaf in July 2014, confirmed that in the KRI the government was facilitating the repatriation of Shia Turkmen to the south of Iraq who were from Mosul, by providing free flights from Erbil.
+However the same source acknowledged that most of the assessed families had to travel via the Erbil-Baghdad main road, which ran through Diyala where fighting was occurring.
+Families who did not own a car would also have to pay 1,300USD for the trip for car hire and 127 USD to Peshmerga forces to pass the border when leaving KRI.244 - 9.2.27 The findings in the PU-AMI report did not clarify if this repatriation exercise was forced or voluntary, although the source did acknowledge that assessed families had moved from Kurdistan because they could not obtain residency cards or because they considered it too complicated to acquire residency.
+245 - 9.2.28 A report from IRIN dated 16 July 2014, indicated that in early July up to 3,000 Shia Turkmen had been relocated from the poorly supported IDP camp of Khazair, in Ninewa governorate, to a transit site close to Erbil in KRI (Baharka camp a former agricultural site, which again had sub-standard living conditions) to wait on flights from Erbil International airport to southern Iraq.
 The article referred to one IDP, Abu Azzam a 42 year old civil servant who was hoping to go to Baghdad or Najaf, but had no money so was reliant on a free flight from the Iraqi authorities.